QuantEcon/lecture-python-advanced.myst/lectures/BCG_incomplete_mkts.md

 sits at the red dot in the above graph.

-This contrasts sharply with the *unqualified* Modigliani-Miller theorem descibed in the complete markets model in the lecture {doc}`Equilibrium Capital Structures with Incomplete Markets <BCG_complete_mkts>`.
+This contrasts sharply with the *unqualified* Modigliani-Miller theorem descibed in the complete markets model in the lecture {doc}`Irrelevance of Capital Structure with Complete Markets <BCG_complete_mkts>`.

 There the **market’s** financial structure was indeterminate.